nael94/FasterJS/readme.md

     <div data-faster-app>
       <a href="/contact" data-faster-link="/contact">This is anchor tag targeting to /contact route</a>
       <button data-faster-link="/contact">Also this button targets to /contact route</button>
-      <div data-faster-link="/contact">Also with this css-stylized div targets to /contact route</div>
+      <div data-faster-link="/contact">Also with this css-styled div targets to /contact route</div>
     </div>
   </body>
 ```